danielzmeow/Swift-Tutorial/README.md

 ### Add a property

-You can incorporate a property using the format `let [name]: [Type]`, which allows you to pass this property into the subviews seamlessly.
+You can incorporate a property using the format `let [name]: [Type]`, which allows you to pass this property into subviews seamlessly.

 ## Chapter III: Layout and style

 In Xcode, incorporating a new SwiftUI View is straightforward; just navigate to File > New > File from Template.

-The `.font` modifier, which demands a **Font** type argument, allows shorthand notation—`Font.title` can be succinctly written as `.title`.
+The `.font` modifier, which requires a **Font** type argument, allows shorthand notation—`Font.title` can be succinctly written as `.title`.

 Ensure that when utilizing `#Preview`, the logic aligns with your invocation method.
 The description should be sufficiently extensive to span multiple lines, for example, *A multiline description about a feature paired with the image on the left.*

 ### Size of Views

-To add borders to UI views, employ the `.border` attribute.
+To add borders to UI views, employ the `.border` modifier.
 Meanwhile, `.frame` is intended to constrain view dimensions.
-Use `.tint` to deploy the App's accent color.
+Use `.tint` to apply the App's accent color.

 ### Padding

-To instantiate padding surrounding views, utilize `.padding`.
+To add padding surrounding views, utilize `.padding`.

 Integrate `Spacer()` to occupy additional space, ensuring the page is fully utilized.

 ### Tab View

-Craft a tab view using the tab view interface.
+Craft a tab view using the `TabView` container.

 ```Swift
 TabView {